Xiathon/sustainable-developing/README.md

 oh yeah I'm trying to learn html/css:
-I usually js and python
+I usually use js and python